 Adobe Flash Professional provides an advanced development environment for creating interactive content which integrates animations, motion graphics, sound, text and additional video functionality.
 Content built with Flash Professional is deployed via the web to browsers that run Adobe Flash Player.
-Flash Professional is available to Creative Cloud subscribers, and customers can also subscribe to use it as an individual subscription product, or acquire a perpetual license of Flash CS6.
+Flash Professional is available to Creative Cloud subscribers, and customers can also subscribe to use it as an individual subscription product.